stonevil/tmux-vm-status/README.md

 # Tmux Virtual Machines status

-Tmux plugin that displays VMware Fusion / Workstation AND/OR VirtualBox virtual machines status.
+Tmux plugin that show the number of the started VMware Fusion / Workstation AND/OR VirtualBox virtual machines status.

 Introduces a new `#{vm_status}` format.

 This plugin is useful if:
-- run a lot virtual machines with Vagrant/Packer, etc.
+- run a lot virtual machines with Vagrant/Packer and forget about this.

 ### Usage